musket-ml/segmentation_training_pipeline/README.md

 ```python
 segmentation.custom.models['MyUnet']=MyUnet
 ```
-where `MyUnet` is a function that accepts architecture parameters as keyword arguments and returns an instance of keras model
+where `MyUnet` is a function that accepts architecture parameters as arguments and returns an instance of keras model

 ## Examples